meghnabajoria/Meghna-Bajoria-Portfolio/content/_index.md

 on to optimize the code to improve performance by 86%.
               * Led a team of 4 to revamp multiple microservices to build price segmentation model in the application that positively impacted the GMV of the application.
-	      * Improved search query performance by 58% which enhanced user experience and took complete ownership of handling Elastic Search for team.
     design:
       columns: '2'
   - block: accomplishments